Back to prior page

 Christine did appear in some features, including seventeen B westerns.
 And fifteen of these were for Monogram Pictures during a period from 1941-1951.
 Of the Monogram oaters, four were with Buck Jones (Rough Riders' THE GUNMAN FROM BODIE, RIDERS OF THE WEST, FORBIDDEN TRAILS and Jones' DAWN ON THE GREAT DIVIDE).
 She also did nine with Johnny Mack Brown, and one with Whip Wilson.
 Her two non-Monogram westerns were with Fred Scott in RANGER'S ROUNDUP (Spectrum, 1937) and BORDER BUCKAROO (PRC, 1943), which featured Dave O'Brien and Jim Newill as the Texas Rangers.

-My understanding is that her last Columbia short was made around 1954(?).
+My understanding is that her last Columbia short was made around 1954.
 Her final western films were COLORADO AMBUSH (Monogram, 1951), with Johnny Mack Brown, and WANTED DEAD OR ALIVE (Monogram, 1951), which starred Whip Wilson.
 By the mid 1950s, she retired from the screen.

 Christine McIntyre was a solid actress who did some nice work in sagebrush adventures.
-But she will forever be remembered for her skill, grace and comedic talent with the Stooges.
+But she will be forever remembered for her skill, grace and comedic talent with the Stooges.
 And because of the never-ending popularity of that zany trio, new generations of fans will be introduced to this fine actress.

 (Courtesy of Les Adams)